White-crested laughingthrush: Reproduction

 White-crested laughingthrushes start reproducing in their second year.
-They breed several times between February to September.
-Nests are shallow and cup-shaped, in shrubs and trees at heights between 2-6m, made with bamboo leaves and grass bound with twigs and stems.
-In each nest are laid 2-6 pure white eggs, estimated at 6.5 g each, which are incubated for 13–17 days by both parents.
+They breed several times between February and September.
+Nests are shallow and cup-shaped, in shrubs and trees at heights between 2 and 6m, made with bamboo leaves and grass bound with twigs and stems.
+In each nest are laid 2–6 pure white eggs, estimated at 6.5 g each, which are incubated for 13–17 days by both parents.
 The male and female also share brooding and feeding duties while the chicks develop from completely naked to miniature adults in the 14–16 days after hatching.
-These tasks are not distributed just between the parents, however — White-crested laughingthrushes are cooperative breeders.
+These tasks are not distributed just between the parents, however—White-crested laughingthrushes are cooperative breeders.
 A female may share a nest with another, and 3 or more adults may take turns incubating the eggs and feeding the chicks.
 In fact, these "helpers" are not always adults: young from the current year's previous clutch sometimes help with building the nest or feeding their siblings.